philiprodriguez/SimpleJavaDirectoryBackup/README.md

 `-t [time]` sets the time to try a copy, formatted in 24-hour time like hh:mm:ss.
 Shouldn't be used with the r or c flags.
 `-r [delay in seconds]` sets the repeat delay.
 That is, sets how long to wait between attempts to copy.
 Shouldn't be used with the t or c flags.
 `-k [keep count integer]` sets the keep count.
-`-w [delay in seconds]` sets the initial wait delay.
 `-c [delay in seconds]` sets continuous mode with a delay of some seconds between successful copies.
 Shouldn't be used with the t or r flags.
-`-l [y/n]` sets whether or not to log output to a text file.
-The file will always be in the working directory.
+`-l [log file name prefix]` when used, enables logging to a text file.
+Sets what the prefix of the log file name should be.
+Max log file size is 1MB.
+`-id [lock filename]` sets an id or name of sorts for this application instance.
+No other instance will be allowed to run in the same working directory with the same id.
+This is to prevent accidentally running multiple instances of the application.